 In some cases, an underlying brain condition or brain damage causes epilepsy.
 Some conditions are present at birth.
 Some conditions develop later in life.
 There are many such conditions - for example:

 - A patch of scar tissue in a part of the brain.

 - A head or brain injury.

 - Cerebral palsy.

 - Growths or tumours of the brain.

 - Previous infections of the brain, such as meningitis and encephalitis.

 The condition may irritate the surrounding brain cells and trigger seizures.

 Some underlying conditions may cause no other problems apart from seizures.
 In other cases, the underlying condition may cause other problems or disabilities in addition to the seizures.

 These days, with modern scans and tests, a cause can be found for some cases previously thought to be of unknown cause.
-For example, a small piece of scar tissue in the brain or a small anomaly of some blood vessels inside the brain.
+These might include a small piece of scar tissue in the brain or a small abnormality of some blood vessels inside the brain.
 These may now be found by modern brain scanning equipment which is more sophisticated than in the past.